cernekee/ics-openconnect/README.md

 Building OpenConnect from source requires compiling several .jar files and native binaries from external packages.
-These commands will build the binary components and copy them into libs/ and assets/raw/
+These commands will build the binary components and copy them into the appropriate library and asset directories:

     git clone git://github.com/cernekee/ics-openconnect
     cd ics-openconnect
     git submodule init
     git submodule update
     make -C external

+This procedure only runs on a Linux PC.
+If you are unable to build from source, you can try fetching the cached artifacts from a recent CI build:

+    ./misc/download-artifacts.sh

 ### Compiling the app